pzaffino/SlicerDensityLungSegmentation/README.md

 ## Module description

-### Lung CT GMM Segmentation: This module, given a chest CT, labels lung tissue by fitting the intensities with a Gaussian Mixture Model already available.
+### Lung CT GMM Segmentation

+This module, given a chest CT, labels lung tissue by fitting the intensities with a Gaussian Mixture Model already available.
 It can be used for pneumonia (COVID-19 too).

+Tutorial

+1. Load chest CT (COVID-19 CTs can be download from https://www.imagenglab.com/newsite/covid-19/ )
+2. Select/create a labelmap for the result
+3. Select/create a labelmap for the averaged result
+4. Click Apply button